 logs

-For each parent-pointing symlink, either add it to .cursorignore or convert to a native npm / yarn workspace link.
+For each parent-pointing symlink found earlier, either add it to .cursorignore or convert it to a native npm / pnpm / yarn workspace link instead of a raw filesystem symlink.

 Don’t open Cursor at a 50k-file monorepo root.
-File → Open Folder → pick the package you’re actually in this week (apps/web).
-Indexing surface shrinks by an order of magnitude.
+File → Open Folder → pick the package you actually work in this week (apps/web).
+The indexing surface shrinks by an order of magnitude and search quality improves because there’s less noise.

-Step 5: Move off network drive / WSL boundary
+Step 6: Move off network drive / sync folder

-git clone to ~/repo (APFS, WSL ext4, native Linux).
-Don’t keep active projects in Dropbox / iCloud sync directories.
+git clone to a native local path (~/repo on APFS, WSL ext4, or native Linux).
+Never keep an active project inside Dropbox / iCloud / a network mount.

-Step 6: Nuclear option — clear cache and rebuild
+Step 7: Nuclear option — clear workspace storage

 # macOS / Linux